Integration of Alternative Messaging Providers

 The required information from the provider

-Overview of the structure of the process
+Overview of the Process Structure

 Overview of the tasks in the process: